juniors0101/digital-store/README.md

 # React + Vite

-# npm install
+1. instalar a pasta node_modules com o comando npm install
-abrir como terminal com o comando do npm run dev
+2. abrir como terminal com o comando do npm run dev

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.